microsoft/FluidFramework/packages/framework/client-logger/fluid-telemetry/README.md

 Before you can get telemetry sent to Azure App Insights, you'll need to create an Instance of App Insights on Azure.
 Then you'll be able to create an Azure App Insights client that you can easily turn into a ITelemetryConsumer and finally hook it up to container telemetry.
 [Learn more about Azure App Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview)

+### Step 1: Install the @fluidframework/fluid-telemetry package and Azure App Insights package dependencies

+-   Using NPM: `npm install @fluidframework/fluid-telemetry @microsoft/applicationinsights-web`

-### Step 1: First, we'll have to create our own telemetry consumer which extends the ITelemetryConsumer interface using our Azure App Insights client:
+### Step 2: First, we'll have to create our own telemetry consumer which extends the ITelemetryConsumer interface using our Azure App Insights client:

 ```ts
 import { ApplicationInsights } from "@microsoft/applicationinsights-web";